ksator/junos-automation-with-AWX/README.md

  file: "hosts"

 # awx templates you want to create.
-# indicate the list of playbooks you want to use when creating equivalent awx tem
+# indicate the list of playbooks you want to use when creating equivalent awx templates.
-plates.
 # The below playbook belongs to the above source
 playbooks:
  - 'pb.check.lldp.yml'